Where & How Sound Masking Technology Can Help

 Sound masking systems can be used to add neutral background noise that will cover speech sounds and other distracting noises.
 Sound masking is an effective way to lower the speech intelligibility index (SII) and create good acoustical conditions.
 Laboratory simulations have also found that sound masking improves the execution of complex cognitive tasks and reduces perceived stress.

-Sound Masking Technology Can Help You Solve Two of the Biggest Complaints About Open Offices
+Sound Masking Can Solve Two of the Biggest Complaints About Open-Plan Offices

 By adding a continuous, low-level ambient sound to an environment, sound masking can help make conversations for listeners that aren’t intended to hear them unintelligible, and therefore much easier to ignore.